estev217/WildCodeSchool-projet3/README.md

 ### Working

-1. Run `php bin/console server:run` to launch your local php web server
+1. Run `symfony server:start` to launch your local php web server
 2. Run `yarn run dev --watch` to launch your local server for assets

 ### Testing